Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 ### Known And Unfixed Bugs

 - When the list of available companies in gspread gets to long, the clear terminal function doesn't work as intended.
 The function only deletes the part visible in the console.
 The part above the visible part, that is only visible when scrolled upwards, won't be deleted correctly and stays in the console for the time the app runs.
+A fix would be to add pagination to the list of companies.

 ### Possible Improvements